 Rolling Option Trades:

 It is only a matter of when, not if a trade will move against you and challenge your strike.
-Despite being disciplined and following the 10 rules in options trading, trades will be challenged, and some losses are inevitable.
-However, some of these potential losing trades can be managed effectively to circumvent losses altogether via rolling.
-Given the right set of circumstances, trades can be rolled by closing out the pending trade for a debit and subsequently opening a new trade with a later date and further out-of-the money strikes for an overall credit.
+Despite being disciplined and selling options with high IV rank while following the 10 rules of option trading, trades will be challenged, and some losses are inevitable.
+However, as part of a holistic option portfolio management strategy, some of these potential losing trades can be managed effectively to circumvent losses altogether via rolling trades.
+Given the right set of circumstances, rolling an options trade can be performed by closing out the pending trade for a debit and subsequently opening a new trade with a later date and further out-of-the money strikes for an overall credit.

 What is Rolling?